What is a Permaculture Design Certificate?

 The certificate gives the holder the right to use the word “permaculture” in a business practice.
 It is a requirement to further training in permaculture design such as the two-year diploma program and Advanced Permaculture Design courses.
 The design course is the first step in becoming a professional permaculture practitioner whether in design consultancy, education, construction or other fields.

 What does the Permaculture Design Course cover?

 The gem that permaculture has to offer the world is it’s design process, covered in Module 2.
-It starts with observation of both the people involved and the landscape, moves through concept planning to detailed designs to intentful action, all along maintaining the careful use of resources and a respectful approach to life.
+It’s based on the foundational ethics and principles of permaculture.
+It then starts with observation of both the people involved and the landscape.
+It moves through concept planning to detailed designs to intentful action, all along maintaining the careful use of resources and a respectful approach to life.
 You’ll have lots of opportunities to practice this process and it’ll be second nature to you by the year’s end.

 Teachers can bring permacuture to their students in school garden design and integrate permaculture into their curriculum.

 Real estate, construction and development professionals are better able to address the public’s growing concern for the environment and to reduce resource use and impacts.

 Most participants find exposure to the year long permaculture course life-changing.
 They report seeing things in a new way and may form lasting, enjoyable and supportive relationships.

 Plenty Permaculture offers the 72 hour international curriculum over 12 Saturdays.